 We also envision a number of other ways to allow extension of this debugger either through additional modules, or user-supplied debugger command directories.

 We do more in the way of looking at the byte codes to give better information.
 Through this we can provide:

-Even without “deparsing” mentioned above, the abilty to disassemble by line number range or byte-offset range lets you tell exactly where you are and code is getting run.
+Even without “deparsing” mentioned above, the ability to disassemble where the PC is currently located (see info pc), by line number range or byte-offset range lets you tell exactly where you are and code is getting run.

 You can now debug your program in a different process or even a different computer on a different network!

 Related, is flexible support for remapping path names from file system, e.g. that inside a docker container or on a remote filesystem with locally-installed files.
 See subst for more information.

 Can be installed via the usual pip or easy_install.
 There is a source tarball.
 How To Install has full instructions and installing from git and by other means.